 Planning on a trip to Dubai before intense summer heat hits?
-Brush up on behavioral norms to avoid holiday disasters far worse than sunburn and frizzy hair.
+Or maybe this coming summer to visit the World Expo 2020?
+Brush up on how to act to avoid holiday disasters far worse than sunburn and frizzy hair.
 Among the seven member states of the United Arab Emirates, Dubai – if it was a Disney dwarf – could be called “Tolerant”.
 That’s modern Middle East tolerant, a term that benefits from a bit of clarity.

-Outrageous Dubai: where you can illegally scale soaring skyscrapers, and hit a Guinness Record holder every time you spit (but don’t – it’s not allowed!) – but where you’d best save antics like those pictured above for another trip to Hawaii or San Tropez.
+Outrageous Dubai: where you can illegally scale soaring skyscrapers, and hit a Guinness Record holder every time you spit (but don’t – it’s not allowed!) – but where you’d best save attention-grabbing antics like Parkour for another trip to Hawaii or San Tropez.